DangoWeb/CommTrackr/README.md

 ## Session Variables Setup

-These variables must be set in your `req.session` object to enable CommTrackr functionality:
+These variables must be set in your `req.session` object to enable CommTrackr functionality.
+Alternatively, you can modify the variable names to match your custom session configuration using the `vars` configuration during initialization.

 ### userId

-`req.session.userId` must contain a unique identifier for the user, such as a username or user ID.
+`userId` must contain a unique identifier for the user, such as a username or user ID.
 This is used to track user-specific data.
 This must be present for CommTrackr to detect a logged-in user.

 Type: `String`